This blog post was developed collaboratively by Dan Volpe, TJ McCann, and Tom Paciga

 TRAINING’S CHIEF TASK IS TO BREAK THROUGH COMPLACENCY

-The biggest training challenge we’ve found is not developing training on specific safety procedures, but on overcoming the complacency that develops among associates.
+The biggest warehouse safety training challenge we’ve found is not developing training on specific safety procedures, but on overcoming the complacency that develops among associates.

 4) Promote Personal Accountability